jbreeden/mruby-zlib/README.md

 -----

+### Compress & Uncompress

+`compress` & `uncompress` provide a simple API for bulk compression. `compress` produces a deflate stream wrapped in a zlib header, and `uncompress` reverses that action.

 - `ZLib.compress(src)`
   + Compresses `src` with default settings & returns the compressed result.
-  + [SKIPPED] Returns a deflate stream wrapped in a zlib header/footer
+  + Returns a deflate stream wrapped in a zlib header/footer

 - `ZLib.uncompress(max_size, src)`
   + Uncompresses the src string (i.e. reverses `ZLib.compress`)
   + Raises a `ZLib::ZDataError` if src is not in the zlib format
   + Raises a `ZLib::ZBufferError` if `max_size` is not >= the size of the uncompressed data
   + Raises a `ZLib::ZDataError` if the input string is incomplete

+### GZFile APIs

+These functions provide IO for GZip files similar to C's stdlib `fopen`, `fread`, `fwrite`, etc.

 - `ZLib.gzopen(filename, mode)`
   + Returns a `ZLib::GZFile` based on the given `filename` & `mode` string